MNLepage08/YCNG-288-DevOps/README.md

 * [Add a Triggers:](https://cloud.google.com/build/docs/automating-builds/create-manage-triggers?hl=fr) Go in Triggers and click on create trigger.
 Enter a name (ex: YCNG-288-DevOps), Region: us-central1(lowa), Event: Push to a branch, Repository: Connect new repository.
 Select source code management provider: GitHub (Cloud Build GitHub App), continue.
 Select repository: GitHub Account, Repository: MNLepage08/YCNG-288-DevOps.
 Connect.
 Select the Repository, Branch ^main$.
 Click on create.

-* run triggers, build artefact, give image, clic artefact registory, deploy to cloud run. name, max instance=2, authentification, allow ..., create.
-Docker run in the new instance in the cloud containing all.
-Click URL and put the link in web... should be work
+* On your Triggers created, click on run.
+On the History, you can see you trigges running.
+When is finished to rin, click on the Build number.
+Build Artifacts, click on view (image of ycng_image_predictor:latest) On the Artifact Registry, click on deploy to cloud run: Maximum number of instances = 10, Cloud Run Admin API needs to be enabled to use this option, Authentification, Allow unauthenticated invocations, click on create.
+Docker run the new instance in the cloud containing all.
+When is done, copy the URL and put the link in web.
+The application is now deployed and accessible.

 </details>